-KRIS ANDERSON - CHIEF OPERATING OFFICER
+KRIS ANDERSON - PRESIDENT

 Kris Anderson brings 25 years of experience and leadership in drilling operations, logistics, and project execution to EWM.
 His career began in the field on drilling rigs where he gained firsthand experience with drilling into high-pressure zones conventionally and with Managed Pressure Drilling systems in the Deep Basin.
 As his knowledge base grew, he was sought out for more senior roles and held positions such as Well Site Supervisor and, for the last 5 years, Drilling Superintendent.